This feature is enabled by request only

 In addition to encrypting messages and attachments, Virtru users have the ability to apply additional security settings to protected content.
 Among these settings is the option to choose whether their recipients will be required to authenticate before accessing the secure message and files.
 This feature is called "Require Authentication," (formerly called "One-Click").

 When an organization has this feature, users have the option to toggle authentication on or off for every secure email they send.
 If Require Authentication is off, the recipient will not be required to verify their identity to access a secure message.
 The message will still be encrypted, but once a user clicks the Unlock Message link, they will be routed directly to the content in the Secure Reader.
 This saves non-Virtru users time and makes it easier for them to access secure content.
 However, it is not as secure as requiring users to authenticate prior to accessing a message (which is Virtru's default for all secure messages).

 Manage Require Authentication in Virtru Email Clients

 1. Open a new draft and toggle Virtru ON.

 2. If you are using Virtru for Gmail, open the Security Options menu.
-Security options in the Outlook Desktop Extension are always visible in the Message tab while composing a message.
+Security options for the Outlook Desktop Extension are visible in the Message tab while composing a message.
 Security options for the Outlook 365 Add-in are visible once the Virtru add-in is opened and toggled ON.